goldenduo/AGB/README.md

 ## Run (simple)

-1、Turn on [developer options](https://github.com/goldenduo/AGB/blob/main/developer_options.md) in the settings and connect USB
+1、Turn on [USB debugging](https://github.com/goldenduo/AGB/blob/main/developer_options.md) in the settings and connect USB

 2、Run AGB and click the button on the right